Donovan Mitchell NBA Preview vs. the Celtics

-Donovan Mitchell plus his Cleveland Cavaliers teammates hit the court versus the Boston Celtics at 7:30 PM ET on Tuesday.
+Donovan Mitchell and the rest of the Cleveland Cavaliers will be facing the Boston Celtics on Thursday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.